yzjedu/cs151-lab10-donovan_jalen/algorithm.md

       1. output the file doesn't exist
 3. return the table

+### Purpose: finding the highest movie
+    ### Name: find_highest_profit
+    ### Parameters: table
+    ### Return: highest profit movie row
+    ### Algorithm:
+1. set the highest row to the first row of the table
+2. for every row in the table
+   1. if the row index 5 is greater than highest profit index 5
+   2. the highest row is that row
+3. format the row
+1. return the highest row

+### Purpose: finding the lowest movie
+    ### Name: find_lowest_profit
+    ### Parameters: table
+    ### Return: lowest profit movie row
+    ### Algorithm:
+1. set the lowest row to the first row of the table
+2. for every row in the table
+   1. if the row index 5 is greater than lowest profit index 5
+   2. the lowest row is that row
+3. format the row
+1. return the lowest row

 ### Purpose: update the table and write it into a file